ceshine/ceshine-hugo/content/post/20210724-xcit-part-1/index.md

 x = self.proj_drop(x)
 ```

 That's it!
-This is how the XCA block work.
-I hope this code through help you better understand what's happening under the hood.
+This is how the XCA block works.
+I hope this walk-through helps you better understand what's happening under the hood.
 The LPI block and class attention layer will be covered in part 2.
 Please stay tuned.

 ## References